graphs4ai/activationStanceClassifier/README.md

-# Activation Stance Classifier
+# LLM-Lobotomy

 A research framework for **analyzing and steering political stance** in Large Language Model (LLM) activations without fine-tuning.
 This project implements an end-to-end pipeline from activation extraction to bias intervention and evaluation.

 ## Research Overview

-This project investigates how political bias manifests in LLM internal representations and develops methods to **steer model behavior** through targeted activation interventions.
-The approach:
+LLM Lobotomy is a representation engineering framework for **inference-time behavioral steering** in Large Language Models (LLMs).
+Instead of fine-tuning model weights, the framework identifies stance-relevant residual-stream features and applies optimized activation-scaling multipliers during generation.
+The pipeline:

-1. **Extracts** neuron activations from politically-labeled text
+1. **Extracts** residual-stream activations from a disjoint corpus of political statement pairs
-2. **Identifies** politically-relevant neurons using SVM feature selection
+2. **Selects and ranks** stance-relevant features using a two-stage feature selection procedure
-3. **Optimizes** intervention multipliers to shift model political stance
+3. **Optimizes** feature-wise activation multipliers to minimize or maximize a continuous token-level IPI surrogate
-4. **Evaluates** the intervention's effect using Likert-scale questionnaires
+4. **Evaluates** the induced behavioral shift through discrete Likert-scale IPI responses
-5. **Evaluates** general capabilities with PoETa (run baseline/maximize/minimize separately)
+5. **Assesses** capability preservation using PoETa v2 tasks, comparing baseline and intervened model outputs

 ## Pipeline Architecture